-- A. The Communion of Evangelical Episcopal Churches (CEEC) is a communion of the One Holy Catholic and Apostolic Church of Jesus Christ whose identity and self-understanding is rooted in the Anglican spiritual tradition of being Catholic, Evangelical and Charismatic.
-We attempt to maintain and practice the faith as given to us by the Apostles through the mother Church of the worldwide Anglican family - the Church of England, which has its roots in early Christianity in the British Isles, leading to the Celtic Christian mission of the 5th to 10th centuries.. - B. The CEEC envisions a communion whose parishes are fully evangelical, fully charismatic, as well as fully liturgical and sacramental. - C. We believe, as Evangelicals, that the Holy Scriptures are the inspired Word of God, and that they contain all things necessary for salvation and godly living.
+- A. The Communion of Evangelical Episcopal Churches (CEEC) is a communion of the One Holy Catholic and Apostolic Church of Jesus Christ whose identity and self-understanding is rooted in the Anglican spiritual tradition of being Catholic, Evangelical, Protestant and Reformed.
+We attempt to maintain and practice the faith as given to us by the Apostles through the mother Church of the worldwide Anglican family - the Church of England. - B. The CEEC envisions a communion whose parishes are fully evangelical, fully charismatic, as well as fully liturgical and sacramental.

+- C. We believe, as Evangelicals, that the Holy Scriptures are the inspired Word of God, and that they contain all things necessary for salvation and godly living.
 We are committed to the faithful reading, studying, teaching, and preaching from the Scriptures; as well as believing that the Holy Scriptures are a wellspring for spiritual maturity.
-We also embrace the Evangelical distinctiveness that underlines the importance of a personal relationship with Jesus Christ, a holy life, and a commitment to evangelism and mission.

-- D. We believe, as Charismatics, that we are to be open to the work of the Holy Spirit.
-That God's people have always been a spiritually gifted people.
-From the Apostles to the modern church, Christians have been endowed with a power beyond themselves, a power from the Holy Spirit.
-This means we encourage our parishes to allow and anticipate His presence and working through spiritual gifts in both our worship and daily acts of service in a personal relationship with Him. - E. The CEEC is in unity with the One Holy Catholic and Apostolic Church.
+We also embrace the Evangelical distinctiveness that underlines the importance of a personal relationship with Jesus Christ, a holy life, and a commitment to evangelism and mission. - We believe, as Charismatics, that we are to be open to the work of the Holy Spirit.
+That D. God's people have always been a spiritually gifted people.
+From the Apostles to the modern church, Christians have been endowed with a power beyond themselves; a power from the Holy Spirit.
+This means we encourage our parishes to allow and anticipate His presence and working through spiritual gifts in both our worship and daily acts of service in a personal relationship with Him. - E. The CEEC is in unity with the One Holy Catholic and Apostolic church.
 This means that at the very center of our worship we are historically liturgical and sacramental.
 We also retain the historic creeds, episcopacy and three-fold ministry.
 We believe, as in the Anglican Spiritual Tradition, that our worship is to be liturgical, and for us that is best expressed and informed through the Book of Common Prayer.
-It draws its' worship practices and liturgy from different points of time from the ever evolving, rich and comprehensive traditions of catholic faith and practice, to the influences of the Protestant Reformation. - F. The CEEC is Protestant and Reformed--in its use of the Holy Bible as its guide, justification by grace alone through faith, and following the Word and Works of Christ and the Holy Spirit. - G. The CEEC vision is to be a contemporary Church where there is a convergence of ministry, rooted in the ancient and historical truths of the Church Universal, with contemporary worship and spiritual renewal, while reaching to the future in relevant ways, meeting the needs of unchurched and churched people.
+It draws its' worship practices and liturgy from different points of time - from the ever evolving, rich and comprehensive traditions of catholic faith and practice, to the influences of the Protestant Reformation. - F. The CEEC is Protestant and Reformed--in its use of the Holy Bible as its guide, justification by grace alone through faith, and following the Word and Works of Christ and the Holy Spirit. - G. The CEEC vision is to be a contemporary Church where there is a convergence of ministry, rooted in the ancient and historical truths of the Church Universal, with contemporary worship and spiritual renewal, while reaching to the future in relevant ways, meeting the needs of unchurched and churched people.
 It is a via media, accepting both Catholics and Protestants as "one in Christ."